Analysis: Why Washington should pursue USC transfer QB J.T. Daniels

 Oh, and another thing: unlike former Stanford quarterback K.J.
 Costello — who chose to make a graduate transfer to Mississippi State over Washington this offseason — Daniels is not necessarily a rental.
 He would arrive in Seattle with three seasons of eligibility remaining.
 If a rule passes to allow one-time transfers to be immediately eligible, as most expect, he’d become the instant favorite to win the starting job this fall.

-And, sure, if he has a great season, Daniels could declare for the 2021 NFL Draft.
+And, sure, if he has a great season, Daniels could declare for the 2021 NFL draft.
 But that would also mean he had a great season.
 And isn’t that the point?

 There are some ancillary benefits here as well.
 Prior to enrolling at USC, Daniels starred at Santa Ana (Calif.)
-Mater Dei High School — one of southern California’s premier football powerhouses.
+Mater Dei High School — one of Southern California’s premier football powerhouses.
 It’s the same program that produced 2020 UW center signee Myles Murao.
-It’s also the program that touts four four-or-five-star recruits in 2021, including Husky cornerback target Jaylin Davies.
-But, when it comes to southern California prep football powers, UW’s current roster contains four players from St. John Bosco High School (Terrell Bynum, Sean McGrew, Trent McDuffie and James Smith), two from Servite (Keith Taylor and Julius Irvin) … and Murao is the lone representative of Mater Dei.
+It’s also the program that touts four four- or five-star recruits in 2021, including Husky cornerback target Jaylin Davies.
+But, when it comes to Southern California prep football powers, UW’s current roster contains four players from St. John Bosco High School (Terrell Bynum, Sean McGrew, Trent McDuffie and James Smith), two from Servite (Keith Taylor and Julius Irvin) and Murao is the lone representative of Mater Dei.

-So, yes, it’s not the primary reason Washington would decide to recruit Daniels … but establishing a pipeline to a traditional power in your most important recruiting region is an inarguably enticing perk.
+So, yes, it’s not the primary reason Washington would decide to recruit Daniels, but establishing a pipeline to a traditional power in your most important recruiting region is an inarguably enticing perk.

 All things considered, Daniels’ appeal is fairly obvious.
 It isn’t hard to find a fit — in football, and elsewhere.
 The former five-star recruit is also an excellent student, a psychology major with a 3.49 GPA who made the Pac-12’s academic honor roll in 2019.